pubky/pkarr/README.md

 2. [x] Implement client-side tools for making queries and validating responses.
 3. [x] Implement a web app to represent the UX and DX of client side.
 4. [x] ClI - publish and resolve resource records.
-5. [ ] Add optional caching and republishing of records on GET requests **<< we ar here**
+5. [x] Add optional caching and republishing of records on GET requests.
-6. [ ] Implement a standalone republisher and test keeping 100s of thousands of records alive.
+6. [ ] Implement a standalone republisher and test keeping 100s of thousands of records alive. **<< we ar here**
 7. [ ] Reimplement everything in Rust once the JS implementation is tested with some scale.
 8. [ ] Add the DNS over HTTPS features and documentations for adding Pkarr servers in OS and browser's configurations.